 One has to battle a society who deems her a second class citizen, the other forges an entanglement with the ageing Queen who finds herself enchanted by stories of an India she rules but has never seen.

 The play blends the true story of Queen Victoria’s relationship with her servant and ‘Munshi’ (teacher) Abdul Karim, with the experiences of Indian ayahs who came to Britain during the 19th century.

 The Empress was directed by Emma Rice, Artistic Director of Kneehigh Theatre.
-It played played in the Swan Theatre, Stratford-upon-Avon from 11 April to 4 May 2013.
+It was performed at the Swan Theatre, Stratford-upon-Avon from the 11th of April to the 4th of May 2013.

 “This fascinating new theatre production has got ‘make this into a movie’ written all over it.”
 The Telegraph

 “Tanika Gupta’s new RSC play The Empress could be a sequel to the Oscar-winning film Mrs Brown” The Birmingham Mail

 With a strong ensemble and the most beautiful use of voice and instrument, The Empress is a delightful and insightful evening – WhatsOnStage

 The Empress – The Royal Shakespeare Company